scalar-af/aws-loft-2017-container-lab/labs/lab0/chapter0.md

 ## Connecting to your AWS Instance
 This lab should be performed on **YOUR ASSIGNED AWS INSTANCE** as `ec2-user` unless otherwise instructed.

 Retrieve the key from the [here](https://s3-us-west-2.amazonaws.com/aws-ocp-lab/index.html) so that you can _SSH_ into the instances.
 Linux or Mac users, download the .PEM to your local machine & change the permissions of the .PEM file to 600.
+Windows users, download the .PPK key, no permission changes required.

 **_NOTE_**: Please be respectful and only connect to your assigned instance.
 Every instance for this lab uses the same public key so you could accidentally (or with malicious intent) connect to the wrong system.
 If you have any issues please inform an instructor.
 ```bash
 $ ssh -i af-ocp-lab.pem ec2-user@student-##.sclr.cloud
 ```
-**NOTE**: Windows users will have to use a terminal like [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) to SSH using the private key ([.PPK])(https://s3-us-west-2.amazonaws.com/aws-ocp-lab/index.html).
+**NOTE**: Windows users will have to use a terminal like [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) to SSH using the private key (.PPK).
 ```
 c:\path\to\putty.exe -i af-ocp-lab.ppk ec2-user@student-##.sclr.cloud
 ```
 For tips on using PuTTY to connect to your AWS instance, [click here.](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html)

-*TIP*: Remember to use the .PPK key located on the [instructor host.](https://s3-us-west-2.amazonaws.com/aws-ocp-lab/index.html)

 ## Getting Set Up
 For the sake of time, some of the required setup has already been taken care of on your AWS VM.
 For future reference though, the easiest way to get started is to head over to the OpenShift Origin repo on github and follow the "[cluster up and down instructions](https://github.com/openshift/origin/blob/master/docs/cluster_up_down.md)" instructions.
 The instructions cover getting started on Windows, MacOS, and Linux.